dujushi/dujushi.github.io/_posts/2020-02-20-Serilog-Setup-With-Raygun.md

 Replace `RaygunAPIKey` and `ProjectName` with your own value.
 The sink has a few other arguments.
 You can refer to [its document](https://github.com/serilog/serilog-sinks-raygun){:target="_blank"} to configure them.

-There are a few points deserves your notice:
+There are a few points that deserve your attention:
 1. Raygun uses exception message as the error title.
 If you log any messages without an exception.
 The messages will be grouped under `Unknown error`.
 2. The `restrictedToMinimumLevel` argument defaults to Error.
 You may set up `MinimumLevel` to `Debug`.
 But it still only logs errors and fatals.
 You'd better not to change the valules, because Raygun only likes exceptions.